hardwario/website/content/projects/crystal-ball.en.md

 handbook: Starter Kit
 date: 2019-11-09T14:36:10.628Z
 description: >-
-  Create an IoT fortune-telling cube or magic 8-ball with the BigClown Starter Kit.
+  Create an IoT fortune-telling cube or magic 8-ball with the HARDWARIO Starter Kit.
 When you shake it, it gives you an answer to everything you want to know.
 meta_title: Tell your fortune with IoT
 meta_description: >-
-  Create an IoT fortune-telling cube or magic 8-ball with the BigClown Starter Kit.
+  Create an IoT fortune-telling cube or magic 8-ball with the HARDWARIO Starter Kit.
 When you shake it, it gives you an answer to everything you want to know.
 image_preview: https://res.cloudinary.com/lukasfabik/image/upload/v1573640047/projects/project_placeholder.jpg
 image_main: https://res.cloudinary.com/lukasfabik/image/upload/v1573640047/projects/project_placeholder.jpg
 tags: